 Can adults and mature students get it?

 Yes, age itself is not a barrier for the Tuition Fee Loan.
-There is no upper age limit for a tuition fee loan or for grants in England.
+There is no upper age limit for a tuition fee loan or for the specific grants that remain in England, though eligibility still applies and Student Finance England makes the final decision.
 Whether you qualify depends mainly on things like where you normally live, your residency history in the UK, and whether you have studied at this level before.

 If you are 60 or over when the course begins, the Maintenance Loan available to you may be smaller and based on your income.
 If you have studied higher education before, funding may be limited to your first qualification, though there are exceptions, such as topping up an HNC or HND.
 Everyone's situation is different, which is exactly what an advisor is for.